 The Company invests cash in accordance with its investment policy.
 The Company's short-term investments are classified as available-for-sale securities and consist primarily of corporate bonds, municipal bonds, commercial paper, and AAA-rated asset-backed securities.
 The Company is exposed to credit risk in the event of default by issuers and counterparties of the short-term investments.
 The Company's available-for-sale securities consist primarily of investments that regularly trade in active markets; as such, the Company has classified the entire available-for-sale portfolio as a current asset on the consolidated balance sheets.
-The Company's investments are stated at fair value, with any unrealized gains and losses, net of deferred income taxes, reported as a component of accumulated other comprehensive income.
+The Company's investments are stated at fair value, with any unrealized gains and losses, net of deferred income taxes, reported as a component of accumulated other comprehensive income (loss).
 Realized gains and losses on these securities are included in other expense, net in the consolidated statements of comprehensive income (loss).
 The cost of securities sold is determined using the specific-identification method.
-The Company periodically evaluates unrealized losses in its investment securities for other-than-temporary impairment, using both qualitative and quantitative criteria.
-In the event a security is deemed to be other-than-temporarily impaired, the Company records a charge against net income.
-No such charges were recorded for the periods ended December 31, 2022 or January 1, 2022.
+The Company periodically evaluates unrealized losses in its investment securities for credit impairment, using both qualitative and quantitative criteria.
+In the event a security is deemed to be impaired as the result of a credit loss, the Company records a charge against net income (loss).
+No such charges were recorded for the periods ended December 30, 2023 or December 31, 2022.

-Notes to Consolidated Financial Statements December 31, 2022 and January 1, 2022
+Notes to Consolidated Financial Statements December 30, 2023 and December 31, 2022

-The cost and fair value of the Company's available-for-sale securities that are carried at fair value at December 31, 2022, by contractual maturity, are as follows (in thousands):
+The cost and fair value of the Company's available-for-sale securities that are carried at fair value at December 30, 2023, by contractual maturity, are as follows (in thousands):

 Cost Fair value

-Due in one year or less Due in more than one year \$ 112,733 192,541 110,346 186,445
+Due in one year or less Due in more than one year \$ 121,723 79,736 121,099 78,073

-Total \$ 305,274 296,791
+Total \$ 201,459 199,172